CONTACT US

 Soil in its natural state isn’t always ideal for human activities like driving on dirt roads or growing crops.
 Three of our enzyme solutions help improve or condition soil to make it more useful: Perma-Zyme, Surfa-Zyme, and Harva-Zyme.

-Stabilize Soil with Perma-Zyme
+Stabilize Soil & Control Dust With Perma-Zyme

 Perma-Zyme is our most popular product, and we’ve been making this soil stabilizer for over 50 years!
 It’s made of a proprietary ingredient blend, so we can’t tell you everything that’s in it.
 But we can tell you that it’s all-natural and contains three hydrolase enzymes called protease, lipase, and chitinase.